vestbroyek/notes/Bare metal programming series/Lecture 2 - Interrupts and Memory Mapped IO.md

 #define PERIPH_BASE (0x40000000U)
 ```

 Notice that MMIO32 just casts whatever address you pass it to a 32-bit integer.

-So we can
+`libopencm3` does all of this work for us (not just when it comes to GPIO).